Btibert3/ripeds/README.md

 ## Observations

 - As of 3/20/2016, the survey files in 2014 for `IC` and `ADM` were broken out.
 What's more, the file `ADM.csv` only includes 2236 schools but `IC2014.csv` includes 7531 schools.
+Finally, the variable `appdate` which flags the fall reporting year appears to be missing in 2014, so I am assuming that the survey year is based on the Fall reporting year.